material-motion-archive/runtime-android/README.md

 ```

 It is also possible to specify a *dynamic version* range.
 This is useful
-to stay up to date on a major version, without the risks of breaking
+to stay up to date on a major version, without the risk of new library releases
-changes in new library releases.
+introducing breaking changes into your project.

 ```gradle
 dependencies {